Air pollution can be a threat to our health. Many harmful air pollutants make it difficult for us to be able to Breathe Well.

 Some air pollutants are poisonous.
 Inhaling them can increase the chance you'll have health problems.
 People with heart or lung disease, older adults and children are at greater risk from air pollution.

-- Learn what the City of Sioux Falls is doing to protect our environment through the Sioux Falls Leading Green initiative.
+- Learn what the City of Sioux Falls is doing to protect our environment.

 - American Lung Association